At Wetheringsett C of E Primary School, we use a scheme called 'Little Wandle' to introduce and teach phonics to our reception children.

 What is Little Wandle?

-Little Wandle Letters and Sounds is a complete systematic synthetic phonics programme (SSP) developed for schools by schools.
-Based on the original Letters and Sounds, but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum.
+Little Wandle Letters and Sounds is a complete systematic synthetic phonics programme (SSP) developed for schools by schools and recognised by the DfE.
+It is based on the original Letters and Sounds, but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum.

-Click on the link for lots of great ideas for helping your child with his/her phonic skills
+Click on the link for lots of great ideas to help your child with his/her phonic skills;